hclimente/gwas-tools/README.md

 # gwas-tools

-Containerized pipelines to deal with GWAS data.
+This repository contains pipelines for common use-cases when dealing with GWAS datasets, from data preprocessing to biomarker discovery.

-# Installation
+## Installation

 The easiest way to install gwas-tools is cloning the repository, and adding the bin folder to your path: